Electromagnetism as Space-Time Pseudo-Curvature: Novel Predictions and Implications

 \subsection{Electric Length Contraction and Dilation}

-Next, we investigate the length contraction and dilation for a charged particle moving through an electric field.
+Next, we investigated the length contraction and dilation of a charged particle moving through an electric field.
 We use the same Schwarzschild-like metric to compute the proper length for a particle at a distance \(r\) from a uniform charge distribution \(Q\).
 For radial measurements \((dt = d\Omega = 0)\), we begin with:

 The proper length \(L\) is calculated using the following integral:

 Substituting \(r_s = \frac{Q}{2\pi \epsilon_0 c^2} \left(\frac{q}{m_0}\right)\), we obtain:

 Using the classical electrostatic potential \(\Phi_0 = \frac{Q}{4\pi \epsilon_0 r}\), we can express this as: